Standards of our work with scent detection dogs

 We provide monitoring to assure the development of a consistent and reliable pattern of alerts between the dog and its handler.
 We provide periodic blind tests of the dog’s accuracy to detect c-diff.
 It's interesting to note that a dog has a personality, has the ability to think, and even cheat just to get a reward.
 It is also interesting that dogs performance may decline, but we watch for those conditions.

 A handler does more that just hold the end of a leash.
 His or her responsibility extents beyond supervision and allowing the dog do its work.
 The handler concurrently observes how air circulates and observes the behaviour of nearby people.
 In short to do the job and keep the dog and people safe from harm.

 Standards of Disclosure

-We will disclose any perceived risks to hospital staff, visitors, and patients.
+We will disclose any perceived risks to hospital staff..
+We will diplomatically share our findings with housekeeping.
+We engage with HCW's to encourage routine practice.
 We will clearly indicate that the dog’s capabilities are dependent upon the active and continuing efforts of a trained and capable handler.
 We will disclose all terms and conditions of its services as well as any contractual expectations between Medical Service Dog Corporation inc and the client hospital.
 We will disclose conditions that may require to cancel or postpone a surveillance sweep.

 Duty to the Public

 Our dogs are trained to be safe and confident in public places.
 It is a natural occurrence that people are attracted to animals; and often without forethought and with the best intentions will approach, pet, or feed the dog.
-Under normal condition the handler will allow people to pet our dogs.
+Under normal condition the handler will decide if people may pet her/his dog..
 (How can you resist all that wagging?)